 Features & Amenities

 Located at Eagle Road and Paul Road, near Cabrini College and Eastern University, Fenimore Woods includes a covered pavilion for large gatherings and a playground.
 The picnic area includes a covered pavilion with a seating capacity for 25 to 150 people and restroom facilities (available for rentals only) in the stable building located near the parking area.
 A large portion of the park is woods and undeveloped land, with three streams, a pond, and marshland.
 The 3 acre pond, surrounded by benches, provides excellent fishing.
 Fenimore Woods’ acres of land offer a great setting for hiking and exploring.
 This natural wooded area is a wonderful place to escape for a great time outdoors.

-A $75 fee for Radnor residents and $150 for non-residents and companies is charged for reserving the picnic area.
-Keys for public restrooms available only upon receiving facility usage permit.
+A $75 fee for Radnor residents and $150 for non-residents and companies is charged for reserving the picnic pavilion area.

 For information on the Fenimore Woods Park Improvement Plan, please click on the letter below: